awsdocs/aws-cost-management-user-guide/doc_source/manage-cc-emea.md

 # Managing your AWS Europe credit card payment methods<a name="manage-cc-emea"></a>

-You can use the [Payment Methods](https://console.aws.amazon.com/billing/home#/paymentmethods) page of the Billing and Cost Management console to perform the following credit card tasks:
+You can use the [Payment preferences](https://console.aws.amazon.com/billing/home#/paymentpreferences) page of the AWS Billing console to perform the following credit card tasks:
 + [Add a credit card to your AWS Europe account](#add-credit-emea)
 + [Update your credit card](#update-cc-emea)
 + [Confirm that your credit card is up to date](#check-credit-card-expiration-date-emea)<a name="add-credit-emea"></a>